 A light lunch at the Old Town cafe was followed by a discovery that they didn’t accept cards, so we agreed with them that I’d walk back past on my way to the airport having acquired some cash; Elsa took on the lighter duty of riding the shuttle back to the airport with the luggage!
 Apart from getting mildly lost, my walk went well.
 We had taken care of the fees the previous day, so were able to head directly to the opposite side of the airport, and call for permission to start.

-There was some Skybus traffic coming and going, but we were ready for departure during a lull, and were able to taxi straight on to our runway and backtrack for departure.
-A footpath went directly past the runway end, just feet away, and a number of tourists stopped to take photos and videos as we took off.
+There was some Skybus traffic coming and going, but we were ready for departure during a lull, and were able to taxi straight on to our assigned runway and backtrack for departure.
+A footpath went directly past the runway end, just feet away, and a number of tourists stopped to take photos and videos as we departed.
 We took off and turned out to the right, getting great views of the other islands as we climbed out and set course back towards the mainland.

 The flight was very short, along the north coast of Cornwall to Newquay.
-As we approached the airport, still 5 minutes out, there was apparently one small airliner just taking off, and a single 2 seat Cessna on its way to land.
+As we approached the airport, still 5 minutes out, there was one small airliner just taking off, and a single 2 seat Cessna on its way to land.
 This, apparently, was just too much for ATC to handle so they had us fly in a circle to delay, before allowing us to enter their airspace and land.
-Getting out of the aircraft was quick and easy, and before long we were at the rental location.
+Getting out of the airport was quick and easy, and before long we were at the car rental location.
 Our car, a tiny Fiat 500, was perfect for Cornwall’s tiny lanes!
 That evening, after settling into our little B&B in the countryside, we headed into St Ives for, of all things, a curry.
 One just can’t get a good British-style curry outside of the UK!